JoaoLopesF/RemoteDebugger/README.md

 ```

-Note: Has a converter to do it for You: [SerialDebugConverter](https://github.com/JoaoLopesF/SerialDebugConverter)

 The debugger allow add watches, it is usefull to warning when the content of global variable,
 is changed or reaches a certain condition.